 There is still work to do to analyze which queries could benefit from adding an index.
 One tool that does this analysis for you is Performance Advisor, which analyzes queries and suggests indexes that would improve query performance.

 MongoDB offers a flexible framework for creating data processing pipelines called aggregation pipelines.
 It features dozens of stages and over 150 operators and expressions, enabling you to process, transform, and analyze data of any structure at scale.
-One recent addition is the Union stage, which flexibly aggregate results from multiple collections.
+One recent addition is the Union stage, which flexibly aggregates results from multiple collections.

 MongoDB Aggregation Pipeline

-How to Monitor MongoDB
+How to monitor MongoDB

 You can monitor your cluster's health and performance by checking instance status, cluster operations and connections metrics, hardware metrics, and more with just a few utilities and commands.
-Monitoring can help detect and react to real-time issues before they become significant.
+Monitoring can help you detect and react to real-time issues before they become significant.

-MongoDB Cloud
+MongoDB cloud

 MongoDB started out as an open source database and it still can be used that way through the MongoDB Community Edition.